popeye007/popeye007.github.io/_posts/2017-07-12-am045-2017-student-projects.md

 title: AM045 2017 Student Projects
 ---

 In this semester (2017 Spring), there are totally 12 team projects for my course "AM045: Introduction to Business Computing".
-Alghough most students are only first-year undergraduates with no/little proir programming experience, they have done amazing jobs.
+Although most students are only first-year undergraduates with no/little proir programming experience, they have done amazing jobs.
 Below, I list all projects (excluding one) which are categorized by topics.

 ### Multimedia Data Analysis: